felCardoso/HighDice/README.md

 1. Click any die to select or deselect it.
 2. Click "Reroll" to reroll selected dice (consumes rerolls).
-3. Click "Play Hand" to score the current hand — this computes score and subtracts from the ante.
+3. Click "Play Hand" to score the current hand — this computes score and subtracts from the stake (consumes plays).
-4. When the ante reaches zero you level up and receive upgrade points.
+4. When the stake reaches zero you level up and upgrade 1 of 4 hand options.
 5. Use "Hand Upgrade" to level up specific hands (improves multipliers/points).

 Game messages appear in the on-screen console log.